aptos-labs/aptos-indexer-processors/rust/processor/README.md

 - `indexer_grpc_http2_ping_timeout_in_secs`: client-side grpc HTTP2 ping timeout.
 - `auth_token`: Auth token used for connection.
 - `starting_version`: start processor at starting_version.
+- `override_starting_version`: indicates whether to enforce the starting version from the configuration, disregarding any existing database values.
 - `ending_version`: stop processor after ending_version.
 - `number_concurrent_processing_tasks`: number of tasks to parse and insert; 1 means sequential processing, otherwise, transactions are splitted into tasks and inserted with random order.